If you have been considering the purchase of a smudging bowl but are uncertain about which type to choose, this article may provide some clarity.

-The most popular herbs used for smudging are white sage, sweet grass, cedar, and lavender.
-To perform smudging, people generally use a plate or a bowl during the ceremony.
-This is necessary to catch any hot cinders and to avoid damaging your altar or floors.
-The bowl is also where you will place to rest your half used smudging stick.
+The most commonly used herbs for smudging include white sage, sweet grass, cedar, and lavender.
+Typically, individuals use a plate or bowl during the smudging ceremony to catch any hot cinders and protect your altar or flooring.
+The bowl also serves as the resting place for your partially used smudging stick.

-Here are some of the most common types of smudging bowls:
+Here are some common types of smudging bowls:

 Glass Smudging Bowl